Astro-TipTop-Services/astro-tiptop-services/README.md

 For questions, permission requests, or collaborations, please contact: astro.tiptop.services@gmail.com

-Astro-TipTop-Services is a personal GitHub account and project label maintained by Lisa-Marie Mazzolo.
+> _Astro-TipTop-Services is a project label and personal GitHub account maintained by Lisa-Marie Mazzolo._